- 1,232,024 Views

 Poverty is easy to spot; difficult to define.
 Experts can never agree, who is poor and who is not.
 It all depends how you look.
 Continue reading

 The idea that “development” only means economic growth is a faulty one.
 This narrow thinking is behind all ills of the world today – global warming and climate change are just the logical byproducts.
-As Professor Amartya Sen theorizes that the “real development” is altogether an entirely different thing – it focuses on people and their capabilities.
+Professor Amartya Sen theorizes that “real development” is development of people’s capabilities.
 Continue reading

 Amartya Sen’s capability theory offers a comprehensive approach to development which puts people at the center of attention.
 Development is not just economic growth or industrialization and people are not mere tools to achieve it.
 Continue reading